Abbott Northwestern Hospital

 The resident will work closely with the clinical infectious diseases pharmacist/program director, infectious diseases and infection control practitioners, and numerous pharmacists specialized in clinical pharmacy, informatics, logistics and leadership.
 The resident will gain valuable experiences by preparing and presenting educational programs, participating in multidisciplinary patient care rounds, staffing, teaching students and completing a research project.

-Additional rotations are available based on the resident's interests and career goals
+Additional rotations may be available based on the resident's interests and career goals

-The resident will staff a decentral practice area or central pharmacy every third weekend after introductory training is completed through the end of the residency year.
+The resident will staff in the emergency department every third weekend after introductory training is completed through the end of the residency year.
 Each resident will work two of six observed holidays.

 Number of positions and stipend